Healthcare Information and Management Systems Society: History

 HIMSS was organized in 1961 as the Hospital Management Systems Society (HMSS), an independent, unincorporated, nonprofit association of individuals.
 The society was co-founded by Edward J. Gerner and Harold E. Smalley.
 In late 1961, the constitution of the HIMSS was drafted and approved, and in 1962, the first national convention was held in Baltimore.
 In 1963, the second national HIMSS convention was held in Chicago, and the following year the HIMSS national headquarters were moved there.
 In 1967, the Bylaws, Rules and Regulations of HIMSS were written and approved.
 By 1982, HIMSS had 15 affiliated chapters (14 in the US and 1 in Australia).
 In 1986, the HIMSS was renamed to include "Information" in the title.
 By 1996, membership had grown to 7,500.
 Its annual conference in 2019 was attended by more than 42,000 in Orlando, Florida.
 As of February 2021, HIMSS achieved a membership milestone, surpassing more than 100,000 individual members.
 The year 2021 also marks the 60th anniversary of the organization.

 Governance

 Elected by the membership, the HIMSS Board of Directors serve a three-year term.
 "Hal" Wolf III was named president and CEO on July 26, 2017.
 He succeeded H. Stephen Lieber, who had served in those positions since 2000.

+The Healthcare Information and Management Systems Society (HIMSS) was established in 1961 as the Hospital Management Systems Society (HMSS) by Edward J. Gerner and Harold E. Smalley.
+The first national convention was held in Baltimore in 1962, and the organization moved its headquarters to Chicago in 1964.
+HIMSS was renamed in 1986 to include "Information" in its title and had 7,500 members by 1996.
+The 2019 annual conference in Orlando saw over 42,000 attendees.
+By February 2021, HIMSS membership surpassed 100,000, coinciding with its 60th anniversary.